-Here, $v$ is the bare Coulomb repulsion and $\lambda$ is a parameter connecting the fictitious KS system of independent particles ($\lambda \!= \!0$) to the physical system ($\lambda \!= \!1$), while keeping the charge density fixed at $\l=1$.
+Here, $v$ is the bare Coulomb interaction and $\lambda$ is a parameter connecting the fictitious KS system of independent particles ($\lambda \!= \!0$) to the physical system ($\lambda \!= \!1$), while keeping the charge density fixed at $\l=1$.

-The key ingredient in the ACFDT formula is the linear density response function, evaluated for the $\l$-scaled interacting system and for the KS system.
+The key ingredient in the ACFDT formula is the linear density response function, evaluated for the $\l$-dependent system and for the KS system.
 The latter is defined by the one-particle KS potential

-The two response functions, $\chi_{\lambda}$ and $\chi_{\text{0}}$, are connected through the Dyson equation of time-dependent density functional theory \cite{tddftbook}
+The two response functions, $\chi_{\lambda}$ and $\chi_{\text{0}}$, are connected through the Dyson equation of time-dependent density functional theory \cite{tddftbook},

 Here, $f^{\lambda}_{\text{xc}}$ corresponds to the xc kernel, defined as the functional derivative of the time-dependent xc potential, $v_{\text{xc}}^{\lambda}$, with respect to the electronic density, $n$ \cite{gross1985}.
 Neglecting the exchange and correlation parts of the kernel altogether results in the RPA, in which $\chi_\l$ is approximated by the time-dependent Hartree approximation.
 Including exact exchange in the xc kernel ($f^{\l}_{\rm xc}\approx f^{\l}_{\rm x}$) defines the RPAx approximation \cite{hellgren2010,Hesselmann10022010,colonna2014CorrelationEnergyExactexchange,bleiziffer2015,hellgren2018RandomPhaseApproximation}.
 The exact-exchange response kernel completes the second-order terms in the correlation energy, and generates higher-order "exchange" contributions through Eq.~(\ref{eq:acfdt_response}) \cite{hellgren2018RandomPhaseApproximation}.